nrinaudo/scala-best-practices/_unsafe/tail_recursion.md

     case _      => acc
   }
 }
-// <console>:14: error: could not optimize @tailrec annotated method sum: it is neither private nor final so can be overridden
+// error: could not optimize @tailrec annotated method sum: it is neither private nor final so can be overridden
-//          def sum(cur: List[Int], acc: Int): Int = cur match {
+//   final def sum(cur: List[Int], acc: Int): Int = cur match {
 //         ^
 ```

 Thanks to that error message, we can fix the problem and make `sum` propery [tail-recursive]: